Palesa-Christina/COS760-GROUP7/README.md

 ## Stage 8 - Explainability (SHAP and Attention Visualisation)

 SHAP TextExplainer applied to the best-performing checkpoint (AfriBERTa on Sesotho).
-Token-level SHAP values reveal which linguistic features drive and influence the sentiment predictions, helping identify systematic misclassification patterns in Sesotho.
+Token-level SHAP values reveal which linguistic features drive sentiment predictions, helping to identify systematic misclassification patterns in Sesotho.
 Attention heatmaps from the final transformer layer visualise where the model attends when classifying the Sesotho sentiment.

 ---

 ## Stage 9 - Results Summary and Export

 Final results table printed and saved to `results_summary.csv`.
-All output files were downloaded to local machine.
+All output files were downloaded to the local machine.

 ---

 ## Requirements

 ```
-A Google Account Drive with more than 30GB of space for Checkpoints to be saved properly during runs
+- A Google Account Drive with more than 30GB of space for Checkpoints to be saved properly during runs
-Google Colab T4 GPU for better and quick execution
+- Google Colab T4 GPU for better and quicker execution
-transformers datasets evaluate scikit-learn seaborn matplotlib
+- transformers datasets evaluate scikit-learn, seaborn, matplotlib
-shap sentencepiece sacremoses emoji accelerate groq
+- shap sentencepiece sacremoses emoji accelerate groq
 ```

 Install via: